Dosing and Administration for OCREVUS

 Mild to Moderate Infusion Reactions

 Reduce the infusion rate to half the rate at the onset of the infusion reaction and maintain the reduced rate for at least 30 minutes.
-If this rate is tolerated, increase the rate as described in the Table located in in the Recommended Dosage and Dose Administration section, above.
+If this rate is tolerated, increase the rate as described in the Table located in the Recommended Dosage and Dose Administration section, above.
 This change in rate will increase the total duration of the infusion but not the total dose.

 OCREVUS must be prepared by a healthcare professional using aseptic technique.